 Before filing a formal student complaint, the student must have attempted to resolve the issue with the manager of the area or division/department involved.

 In addition, complaints against faculty cannot be pursued through this process.
 Student complaints about faculty members shall be made to the division dean who is that faculty member's supervisor and shall be subject to the dispute resolution procedures as outlined in the faculty contract.
-If the student believes that the supervisor has not resolved the issue, the student may meet with the supervisor's Executive Dean.
+If the student believes that the supervisor has not resolved the issue, the student may appeal to the supervisor's Executive Dean.

 The formal complaint procedure is set up to take no more than 50 working days.
 To have remedy under the formal complaint process, complaints must be filed within 90 days of the incident.
 Complaints filed more than 90 days after the incident will not be accepted.

 Impartial Decision Makers

 Complainants who do not feel that they have access to impartial decision makers under the procedure outlined below should immediately notify a campus advocate of their concern.

 Assistance with the complaint process is available at Counseling, Student Life and Leadership Development and the Women's Center.

 All records of the formal complaint process, including the complaint form and all reports and findings, are the property of the college.
 A formal complaint report that summarizes all formal complaints will be forwarded to the president, vice presidents and division/department managers on a periodic basis.
 No information that would identify the complainant or the accused will be included in this report.